Picking-gh/wfs.js/README.md

  It works by transmuxing H264 NAL unit into ISO BMFF (MP4) fragments.

  I removed the original websockets proxy server.
 I wrote another proxy to fetch and send h264 NAL units from rtsp streams.
 My server sends one or more complete NAL unit(s) at a time.
-So I simplified the original h264-nal-slicesreader.js as the unit always starts at the begining in a ws messages and h264-demuxer.js already does the proper search work.
+So I simplified the original h264-nal-slicesreader.js as the unit always starts at the begining of a ws messages and h264-demuxer.js already does the proper search work.
 My server code is not based on the original one and is not included.
 The server side is much easier than this js code 😓.

  Other changes: